sathish-t/nanopore-mod-course/materials/compare-modification-detection.md

 You can compare the dorado basecalling rate we have recorded in samples per second to the ONT benchmarks listed [here](https://aws.amazon.com/blogs/hpc/benchmarking-the-oxford-nanopore-technologies-basecallers-on-aws/).
-How much slower are we?
-Please note that some of ONT's benchmarks were performed on computers with many GPUs which are expensive (see the cost tables at the link)!
+Please note that some of ONT's benchmarks were performed on expensive computers with many GPUs (see the cost tables at the link)!
+Our virtual machines do not have GPUs to minimize costs.

 ### Dorado pipelines produce only BAM files but no fastq or sequencing summary files